-- B.8.2.1 A self-reactive chemical shall be considered for classification in this class unless: - (a) It is classified as an explosive according to B.1 of this appendix; - (b) It is classified as an oxidizing liquid or an oxidizing solid according to B.13 or B.14 of this appendix, except that a mixture of oxidizing substances which contains 5% or more of combustible organic substances shall be classified as a self-reactive chemical according to the procedure defined in B.8.2.2; - (c) It is classified as an organic peroxide according to B.15 of this appendix; - (d) Its heat of decomposition is less than 300 J/g; or - (e) Its self-accelerating decomposition temperature (SADT) is greater than 75° C (167 °F) for a 50 kg (110 lb) package. - B.8.2.2 Mixtures of oxidizing substances, meeting the criteria for classification as oxidizing liquids or oxidizing solids, which contain 5% or more of combustible organic substances and which do not meet the criteria mentioned in B.8.2.1(a), (c), (d) or (e), shall be subjected to the self-reactive chemicals classification procedure in B.8.2.3.
-Such a mixture showing the properties of a self-reactive chemical type B to F shall be classified as a self-reactive chemical. - B.8.2.3 Self-reactive chemicals shall be classified in one of the seven categories of "types A to G" for this class, according to the following principles: - (a) Any self-reactive chemical which can detonate or deflagrate rapidly, as packaged, will be defined as self-reactive chemical TYPE A; - (b) Any self-reactive chemical possessing explosive properties and which, as packaged, neither detonates nor deflagrates rapidly, but is liable to undergo a thermal explosion in that package will be defined as self-reactive chemical TYPE B;
+B.8.2.1 A self-reactive chemical shall be considered for classification in this class unless:

+(a) It is classified as an explosive according to B.1 of this appendix;

+(b) It is classified as an oxidizing liquid or an oxidizing solid according to B.13 or B.14 of this appendix, except that a mixture of oxidizing substances which contains 5% or more of combustible organic substances shall be classified as a self-reactive chemical according to the procedure defined in B.8.2.2;

+(c) It is classified as an organic peroxide according to B.15 of this appendix; (d) Its best of decomposition is less than a

+(d) Its heat of decomposition is less than 300 J/g; or

+(e) Its self-accelerating decomposition temperature (SADT) is greater than 75° C (167 °F) for a 50 kg (110 lb) package.

+B.8.2.2 Mixtures of oxidizing substances, meeting the criteria for classification as oxidizing liquids or oxidizing solids, which contain 5% or more of combustible organic substances and which do not meet the criteria mentioned in B.8.2.1(a), (c), (d) or (e), shall be subjected to the self-reactive chemicals classification procedure in B.8.2.3.
+Such a mixture showing the properties of a self-reactive chemical type B to F shall be classified as a self-reactive chemical.

+B.8.2.3 Self-reactive chemicals shall be classified in one of the seven categories of "types A to G" for this class, according to the following principles:

+(a) Any self-reactive chemical which can detonate or deflagrate rapidly, as packaged, will be defined as self-reactive chemical TYPE A;

+(b) Any self-reactive chemical possessing explosive properties and which, as packaged, neither detonates nor deflagrates rapidly, but is liable to undergo a thermal explosion in that package will be defined as self-reactive chemical TYPE B; (c) Any self-reactive chemical possessing explosive properties when the chemical as packaged cannot detonate or deflagrate rapidly or undergo a thermal explosion will be defined as self-reactive chemical TYPE C;